open-innovations/bradford-2025/src/glossary/term/event.md

 ---
 title: Event
-description: An instance with a defined start and end date and time.
+description: An instance with a defined start and end date and time and created for a public audience.
 ---

 Events can be sub-divided into public events or school/community events, performances, etc.